Welcome! However you choose to spend your time with us, we're excited to share FortWhyte Alive with you.

 Spring: Consider wearing rainboots if the ground is wet.

-You can find meat and honey products from FortWhyte Farms in The Nature Shop.
+You can also find meat and honey products from FortWhyte Farms in The Nature Shop.

-FortWhyte Alive is home to an abundance of wildlife, including waterfowl, whitetail deer, and muskrats.
+FortWhyte Alive is home to an abundance of wildlife, including many waterfowl, whitetail deer, and turtles.
 Fall brings thousands of migrating birds, Canada geese, and ducks making this natural spectacle a must-see destination for birding enthusiasts.

 FortWhyte Alive has chosen not to sell food for, nor to allow the hand-feeding of animals on the property.
 We understand that many people visit us to experience a close encounter with nature.
 However, touching/feeding wild animals is contrary to keeping wildlife ‘wild.’